The Emperor and the Lama: A Walk and Discussion at the Lama Temple and the Confucian Temple

 At Yonghegong (The Lama Temple), we will consider how the emperors of the Qing Dynasty appropriated the forms of Tibetan Buddhism by consecrating a holy space in their capital even as their armies were steadily moving westward across the Tibetan Plateau.
 The historical connection between empire building and Buddhism in Tibet continues to have profound implications for the relationship between the government and the people of that region.

-This walk will explore both sites and offer insight into the history of Confucianism and Indo-Tibetan Buddhism while exploring two of Beijing's most famous and celebrated historic sites.
+This walk will offer insight into the history of Confucianism and Tibetan Buddhism while exploring two of Beijing's most famous and celebrated historic sites.

 Upcoming Public Walks at Yonghegong (Lama Temple) and Confucian Temple